Skip to main content

 According to Article 282, the Commission must evaluate Regulation (EU) 2016/429 together with the delegated acts and submit the evaluation results in a report to the European Parliament and the Council by 22 April 2026.

-More information on the recent evaluation process and consultation, can be found on the "have your say"-page.
+More information could be found on the "have your say"-page.

 Related links